cgpotts/cs224u/projects.md

 Here is a selection of CS224u papers that evolved into published work:

+* AL-Qurishi, Muhammad.
+2023.
+BERT-based Models for Arabic Long Document Classification. _Proceedings of the Thirty-Seventh AAAI Conference on Artificial Intelligence_.

 * Badlani, Rohan; Nishit Asnani; and Manan Rai.
 2019.
 An ensemble of humour, sarcasm, and hate speech for sentiment classification in online reviews. _Proceedings of the 5th Workshop on Noisy User-generated Text (W-NUT)_.
 Hong Kong: Association for Computational Linguistics.

 * Benavidez, Susana and Andy Lapastora.
 2019.
 Improving hate speech classification on Twitter. _Proceedings of LatinX in AI Research_.
 Vancouver.